benjaminalt/dpse/README.md

-# dpse
+# Differentiable Programming in Stochastic Environments

-Differentiable Programming in Stochastic Environment
+Will be updated soon.